cwe1ss/cwe1ss.github.io/2022/10/github-actions-with-managed-identities/index.md

 ````
 *([Original source](https://github.com/cwe1ss/msa-template/blob/main/infrastructure/init-platform.ps1#L204-L229))*

+**NOTE:** To execute this step, you must have elevated permissions in Azure AD.

 ## Creating a GitHub environment for the `platform`

 My template uses [GitHub environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) to protect deployments to Azure.

-As all previous steps, this could be done manually via the UI, but I prefer to have automation and therefore create the environment via the script.
+As with all previous steps, this could be done manually via the UI, but I prefer automation and therefore create the environment via the script by using the [GitHub CLI](https://github.com/cli/cli).

 The GitHub CLI does not yet have support for environments, so we need to use `gh api` to call the GitHub REST API.

-The script also uses a custom [Exec](https://github.com/cwe1ss/msa-template/blob/650565fb5be038ae737676ac3f87291763b082bd/infrastructure/_includes/helpers.ps1#L12)-function (copied from [psake](https://github.com/psake/psake/blob/master/src/public/Exec.ps1)) to fail the PowerShell script if the CLI-invocation fails.
+The script also uses a custom [Exec](https://github.com/cwe1ss/msa-template/blob/650565fb5be038ae737676ac3f87291763b082bd/infrastructure/_includes/helpers.ps1#L12)-function (copied from [psake](https://github.com/psake/psake/blob/master/src/public/Exec.ps1)) to fail the PowerShell script if the invocation of the native EXE fails (you'd have to always check `$LastExitCode` otherwise).

 To create a GitHub environment, I'm using the following code: